turangarusso/ScapeInout-Privacy-Policy/README.md

 We do not share any information with external services.

+We need to access for capture user commands and explore the game, but we don't collect any data.

 We do not identify the user, as compliant with GDPR.

 By using our app you accept our Terms and conditions .